matthewp/Diffuse/README.md

 **Creating a feed**

 Just call `#createFeed` with an object containing elements & their contents.
+Some elements are required according to [RSS spec](http://cyber.law.harvard.edu/rss/rss.html#requiredChannelElements), and these are created for you automatically.
+Usually you would at least prefer to specify a `title`, `link` and a `description`, but diffuse will accept anything you throw at it.
+The `title` and `description` of the feed as well as items within it are wrapped in [CDATA](http://en.wikipedia.org/wiki/CDATA) blocks, so your descriptions may contain HTML.
+Give her hell.

 ```js
 var feed = RSS.createFeed({